transdigiware/blockchain/howto/ibp-console-smart-contracts.md

 - Smart contracts are instantiated on a channel.
 Therefore, you must [create a channel](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-create-channel) or [join a channel](/docs/blockchain?topic=blockchain-ibp-console-join-network#ibp-console-join-network-join-peer-org2) by using your console.
 - The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts written in JavaScript, TypeScript, Java, and Go.
 When you are allocating resources to your peer node, it is important to note that JavaScript and TypeScript smart contracts require more resources than contracts written in Go.

-## Step one: Write a smart contract
+## Step one: Write and package your smart contract
+{: #ibp-console-smart-contracts-write-package}

 The {{site.data.keyword.blockchainfull_notm}} console manages the *deployment* of smart contracts rather than development.
 If you are interested in developing smart contracts, you can get started using tutorials provided by the Hyperledger Fabric community and tooling provided by {{site.data.keyword.IBM_notm}}.

 - To learn how smart contracts can be used to conduct transactions among multiple parties, see the [Developing applications topic](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/developing_applications.html){: external} in the Hyperledger Fabric documentation.
-- When you are ready to start building smart contracts, you can use the [{{site.data.keyword.blockchainfull_notm}} Visual Studio code extension](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform){: external} to start building your own smart contract project.
-You can also use that extension to [connect directly to your network from Visual Studio Code](/docs/blockchain?topic=blockchain-ibp-console-app#ibp-console-app-vscode) and explore the inline tutorials.
+- When you are ready to start building smart contracts, you can use the [{{site.data.keyword.blockchainfull_notm}} Visual Studio code extension](/docs/blockchain?topic=blockchain-develop-vscode) to start building your own smart contract project.
+You can also use that extension to [connect directly to your network from Visual Studio Code](/docs/blockchain?topic=blockchain-develop-vscode#develop-vscode-connecting-ibp) and explore the inline tutorials.
 - For a quick tutorial on developing smart contracts, see [Develop a smart contract with the IBM Blockchain Platform VS Code extension](https://developer.ibm.com/tutorials/ibm-blockchain-platform-vscode-smart-contract/){: external}.
 - For a more in-depth end-to-end tutorial about using an application to interact with smart contracts, see [Hyperledger Fabric Commercial Paper tutorial](https://hyperledger-fabric.readthedocs.io/en/release-1.4/tutorial/commercial_paper.html){: external}.
 - To learn about how to incorporate access control mechanisms into your smart contract, see [Chaincode for Developers](https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4ade.html#chaincode-access-control){: external}.

-- When you are ready to install, the smart contract must be packaged into [.cds format](https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html#packaging){: external} so that it can be installed onto the peers.
+When you are ready to deploy your smart contract to the {{site.data.keyword.blockchainfull_notm}} platform, the smart contract must be packaged into [.cds format](https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html#packaging){: external} so that it can be installed onto the peers.
 For more information, see [Packaging smart contracts](/docs/blockchain?topic=blockchain-develop-vscode#packaging-a-smart-contract).
 Alternatively, you can use the [peer cli commands](https://hyperledger-fabric.readthedocs.io/en/release-1.4/commands/peerchaincode.html#peer-chaincode-package){: external} to build the package.

 ## Step two: Install a smart contract
 {: #ibp-console-smart-contracts-install}